Patient Safety and Quality

 Patients rate this on a scale from 0 to 10, with:

-Scores of 9 or 10 are considered “promoters” (very happy patients), 7 or 8 are “passives” (neutral), and anything below 7 is a “detractor” (unhappy patient).
+Scores of 9 or 10 are considered “promoters” (very happy patients), 7 or 8 are “passives” (neutral), and anything below 7 is a “detractor” (unhappy patients).
 The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.

 According to global NPS standards, an NPS score over 70 is considered very high and shows the service is world-class.
-From April to June 2024, Westside Private Hospital achieved a Net Promoter Score of 72.
-Some of the more detailed results from patient feedback during this period revealed:
+From January to March 2025, Westside Private Hospital achieved a Net Promoter Score of 78.

-Westside employs a variety of strategies to prevent infections.
+Westside Private Hospital employs a variety of strategies to prevent infections.
 These include:

 Patient Falls

 Patient falls are a leading cause of injury in hospitals and can extend or complicate a patient’s stay.
 Falls can occur when patients are weakened by illness, surgery, or accidents.
 Westside Private Hospital has robust measures in place to create a safe environment where the likelihood of patient falls is minimised.
-From April to June 2024, we cared for 2686 patients, none of whom experienced a fall whilst in our care.
+From January to March 2025, we cared for 2850 patients, none of whom experienced a fall whilst in our care.

 Pressure Injuries